thezephyrsong/Attune-Epoch/README.md

 INSTALLATION:
-  - Copy the "Attune" folder into your Wow Classic \Interface\AddOns\ folder
+  - Copy the "Attune-Epoch" folder into your Epoch \Interface\AddOns\ folder
-  - Restart World of Warcraft Classic
+  - Restart Epoch

 HOW TO ACTIVATE: